Nelson Eddy: “The most miserable day of my life” (Jeanette MacDonald’s funeral)

 Now Gene Raymond is seen leaving…he’s got dark glasses on toward the bottom left of the photo.
 It’s interesting to note that none of the honorary pallbearers, several of them who were “in the know”, approach Gene or offer comfort.

 Such strange goings on at Jeanette’s funeral but this footage is very telling in unexpected ways.
 Thanks to Katie and Angela for making it available.
-You can watch the video below…and find more commentary about it on Katie’s blog.
+Watch the video below:

 The title of this post, by the way, was Nelson’s quote from the Boston Sunday Herald dated Jan 17, 1965: “I shall be at the funeral on Monday.
 It will be the most miserable day of my life.”